simplefoc/Arduino-FOC-drivers/README.md

 ## New Release

-v1.0.4 - Released May 2023, for Simple FOC 2.3.0
+v1.0.4 - Released June 2023, for Simple FOC 2.3.0

 What's changed since 1.0.3?
-- New Input: STM32SpeedDirCommander
+- New Comms/Input: STM32SpeedDirCommander
+- New Utility: STM32PWMInput
 - Fixed MT6835 driver bugs
+- Improved AS5047 driver, fixed bugs
+- Improved AS5047U driver, fixed bugs

 ## What is included